 3- Inflammatory problems in respiratory tract- Pulmonary Fibrosis, Bronchial Tube Infection, Lung Hyperinflation etc.

-4- Neoplasia of respiratory system- Abnormal growth of tissues in lungs in the form of tumor.
+4- Neoplasia of respiratory system- Abnormal growth of tissues in the lungs in the form of tumor.

-5- Other than that, cardiovascular issues are also covered by Pulmonologists along with pulmonary vascular disease (problem in the blood vessels that run between heart and lungs), which may affect the entire body along with the respiratory areas.
+5- Other than that, cardiovascular issues are also covered by Pulmonologists along with pulmonary vascular disease (a problem in the blood vessels that run between heart and lungs), which may affect the entire body along with the respiratory areas.

 There are various types of pulmonology procedures and test on the basis of pulmonology treatments as discussed below-

-1- Bronchoscopy- Pulmonology procedure performed with a Bronchoscope to examine the airways in lungs.
+1- Bronchoscopy- Pulmonology procedure performed with a Bronchoscope to examine the airways in the lungs.

 2- Chest Fluoroscopy- It is an imaging test to examine how well your lungs are working.